Streaming Media Players: Which One Should You Get?

 Roku Ultra 2018

 The Roku is the veteran streaming TV box, with the most “channels” (apps), and many people swear by it.
-If you have an older TV with no HDMI input, Roku is one of the few brands that offers a version that works with old tube TVs (Roku Express+, be sure to get the 2018 edition; the latest version does not work with tube TVs).
+If you have an older TV with no HDMI input, Roku is one of the few brands that offers a version that works with old tube TVs (Roku Express+, see below).

-With the Roku player, you can stream Netflix, Amazon Video, Hulu, and many other pay and free services, including, now, HBO Max.
+With the Roku player, you can stream Netflix, Amazon Video, Hulu, YouTube, and many other pay and free services.

 Many people ask me if Roku is a direct replacement for cable TV or an antenna.
 The answer is “no”.
 There are lots of free channels on Roku, but the most popular ones like Netflix or Hulu require payment.
 Out of the box, you can’t simply stream all of the network stations on your Roku like you would with cable TV or an antenna (without adding other stuff).
 It’s a convenient and easy way to watch content from the Internet on your TV.